petru/cakewalk/docs/getting_started.md

 # Getting Started

-This short guide will show you how to easily and quickly write your own IRC bot with Cinch.
+This short guide will show you how to easily and quickly write your own IRC bot with Cakewalk.

-# What Cinch really is
+# What Cakewalk really is

-First and foremost, it is important to understand that Cinch is more of an API for IRC access than a full-blown bot framework like Autumn or Rbot.
+First and foremost, it is important to understand that Cakewalk is more of an API for IRC access than a full-blown bot framework like Autumn or Rbot.